COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ## Python Installation on Windows OS and MacOS procedure

 First install the [Python IDE](https://www.python.org/downloads/) and navigate to the command prompt.
+It is recommended to install python 3.6.5 version. you can download fom the given [link](https://www.python.org/downloads/release/python-365/)

 ## Python Installation on Linux OS Procedure